 There are two new sites allocated in Wymondham providing for 150 new homes.
-There are no carried forward allocations but a total of 2,465 additional dwellings with planning permission and existing Area Action Plan sites (consisting of 617 homes completed April 2018 to March 2020, 1828 units with extant planning permission at 1 April 2020, and 20 units on Area Action Plan site WYM1).
+There are no carried forward allocations but a total of 2,465 additional dwellings with planning permission and existing Area Action Plan sites.
 This gives a total deliverable housing commitment for Wymondham of 2,615 homes between 2018-2038.
+(Housing figures to be double checked before Cabinet papers are sent out).